m2-farzan/elmos/README.md

     docker-compose up --build
     ```

+3. Read the next section and load the example data to bootstrap the system.

 # Database Operations

 First load environment variables into shell (always do this after you open a new terminal so that the commands below work):